 Croatia holidays: where culture meets coastline, home to ancient cities, buzzing festivals and drool-worthy eats.

-🏖️ Beach heaven with personality - over 1,000 islands means you're never far from your own slice of paradise, whether you want buzzing beach clubs or secret coves
+• 🏖️ Beach heaven with personality - over 1,000 islands with buzzing beach clubs and secret coves

-🎉 Something for everyone - party islands, family-friendly beaches, romantic sunset spots, and national parks that'll have you reaching for your camera every five minutes
+• 🎉 Something for everyone from party islands to family-friendly beaches, romantic sunset spots, and national parks

-💰 Great value - you get that Mediterranean lifestyle without the Mediterranean price tag.
-A pint in smaller resorts won't break the bank, and the food's brilliant value
+• 💰 Great value - you get that Mediterranean lifestyle without the Mediterranean price tag.

 Fun Facts About Croatia 🎉

-Best Areas to Stay on your holidays to Croatia
+Best Areas to Stay on your Croatia holidays

 Croatia, like a football game, is made of two halves.
 The Dalmatian coast spans from the middle of the country down to Dubrovnik, the capital.
 And the Istrian Riviera occupies the north of the country, with a range of smaller, but equally charming resorts.